Brunei & Cambodia: Nature 2

 In the second installment of Nature in Southeast Asia, we explore a variety of other natural wonders in Brunei and Cambodia.
 Whether hiking in a national park, laying by the water, or admiring the varied fauna of the countries, each destination is sure to delight nature lovers.

 While Singapore holds the title for the smallest Southeast Asian country, Brunei isn’t far behind.
-At just 2,226 square miles, Brunei is filled with incredible presentations of nature.
+At just 5,765 sq km, Brunei is filled with incredible presentations of nature.
 In Labi, animals like hornbills, painted tree frogs, and birds roam freely among the forest’s sweeping canopy.
 In the village of Kampong Ayer, Brunei’s “Venice of the East” can be taken in by a cruise on the Brunei River.
-The region of Tutong is home to deep blue lakes and Eco Ponies Garden, a homestay experience perfect for taking in the area.
+The region of Tutong is home to black water lakes and Eco Ponies Garden, a farm stay experience perfect for taking in the area.

 Animal lovers will have no shortage of exciting spotting opportunities in Labi.
 Along with hornbills and painted tree frogs, there’s a wide variety of colorful, beautiful birds in the area.
 While they can easily hide inside the forest, the Labi ridge is a wonderful spot on the forest edge to spot birds and admire the canopy around you.
 Pick up a guide to bird watching in Brunei or download one here and enjoy the views.